 See which used golf cart gives you the cart that is in the best condition, has the newest batteries, has been well maintained, and includes the most accessories.

 Once you find the used golf cart that has the most features you are looking for and you have a ball park figure of what's it's worth, make the buyer an offer.
+Buying a used golf cart can be a smart move if you know what to look for and what to ask the golf cart owner.

 If you are interested in the free Golf Carts Etc. Newsletter you will find information and updates on: